SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 However in the `config` element, values can be added and overwritten.

 The value `xsappname` gets overwritten with a Cloud Foundry space-dependent value.
-The name has to be unique within a Cloud Platform subaccount.
+The name has to be unique within a Business Technology Platform subaccount.

 This allows multiple deployments of this tutorial in different spaces of the same subaccount.
 For example, if different people of a team want to try it out and don't want to create a new subaccount for each team member.